caroline-smyth/ugh/OwenNotes.md

 questions:
 - what resources have you been using to figure out how to do this stuff?
-   - (C) supersimpledev free Youtube courses (videos) about HTML/CSS/Js.
+   - supersimpledev free Youtube courses (videos) about HTML/CSS/Js.
 He's great at explaining stuff but it does take a while.
 Honestly I think getting a solid background in the languages is worth the time investment.
 On web scraping, I've used a hodge podge of resources and honestly learned through doing for legal tech guy so I would just look up BeautifulSoup and Selenium practice scraping exercises. which of these would help me quickly understand all this code?
 - what have you already tried wrt the folder problem? like where should i not waste my time